bogdumi/Lists/README.md

 ## Install

-A Makefile is included in the repo with the necessary flags, and it will work on Windows, MacOS and any Linux distro, so just type `make` in the console in the folder with the `lists.c` source file and 'lists.h' header file.
+A Makefile is included in the repo with the necessary flags, and it will work on Windows, MacOS and any Linux distro, so just type `make` in the console in the folder with the `lists.c` source file and `lists.h` header file.

 ## Testing